gborges0727/CSE2102-TowerDefenseGame/README.md

 ###Our Goal

-Our goal with this project is to create a tower defense game; but in reverse.
-You are the critters trying to get to the end, and are trying to avoid the towers shooting at you.
+Our goal with this project is to create a tower defense game with an unique theme!
+It's based on the classic Tower Defense style game (like [Bloons Tower Defense 5](http://ninjakiwi.com/Games/Tower-Defense/Play/Bloons-Tower-Defense-5.html)).
 Given the name of the title our themes are to incorporate Star Wars with pop-culture cartoons (i.e.
 The Simpsons, Family Guy, etc.)

 This game is purely for fun, and given probable licencing conflicts, only exists for the purposes of this group's CSE-2102 class.
 We make no claims